idfive/Developer-Documentation/docs/general/accessibility.md

 ### WCAG 2.2 AA Compliance

-All idfive projects adhere to the [Web Content Accessibility Guidelines (WCAG) 2.2 AA](https://www.w3.org/WAI/WCAG22/quickref/) standards, the most current internationally recognized guidelines for web accessibility.
+All idfive projects adhere to the [Web Content Accessibility Guidelines (WCAG) 2.2 AA](https://www.w3.org/WAI/WCAG22/quickref/) standards, the most current W3C Recommendation for web accessibility (published October 2023).
+We implement WCAG 2.2 AA where possible while ensuring full compatibility with WCAG 2.1 AA, as many organizations and regulations still reference 2.1 as their baseline standard.
 These comprehensive standards ensure our digital products are:

 - **Perceivable**: Information and user interface components must be presentable to users in ways they can perceive
 - **Operable**: User interface components and navigation must be operable by all users